 Gramm Ties Front-Runner Dole In Iowa Straw Poll

-Dole and Gramm each got 2,582 votes, or 24 percent of the 10,598 ballots cast at the Iowa Republican Party fund-raising event.
-Commentator Pat Buchanan ran a distant but solid third with 1,922 votes, or 18 percent.
-Former Tennessee Gov. Lamar Alexander was fourth with 1,156 votes.
+Dole and Gramm each got 2,582 votes, according to results the Iowa Republican Party said were tentative because of the closeness.
+Commentator Pat Buchanan was a distant third with 1,922 votes and former Tennessee Gov. Lamar Alexander fourth with 1,156 votes.

 Scott Reed, Dole’s campaign manager, disputed the notion that the vote was a rejection of Dole’s message, or that the combined Gramm-Buchanan vote showed deep dissatisfaction with the front-runner among the party’s conservative activists.